DYKE DELTA

 Key Takeaways:

-• The Dyke Delta is a high-speed, compact aircraft with a unique delta design and folding wings, intended by John Dyke for garage storage.
+• The Dyke Delta is a high-speed, compact aircraft designed by John Dyke, featuring folding delta wings for easy garage storage and a notable "no stall" characteristic.

 See a mistake?
 Contact us.